fastruby/blog/_posts/2020-05-07-removing-capybara-webkit.md

 ## Replacing

-The first thing we did was to remove the gem from the Gemfile and then added the `webdrivers` gem (which is already included in any new Rails project).
+The first thing we did was to remove the gem from the Gemfile and then add the `webdrivers` gem (which is already included in any new Rails project).

 ```diff
 - gem "capybara-webkit"